 Synthetic wigs are very affordable wigs, and if it so happens that you have an unused wig and are storing it properly, then you can try DIY dyeing to get a new wig.
-Unlike real hair, there are a few different precautions for coloring synthetic hair, and this blog will bring you the step-by-step instructions for the safest and most effective dyeing.
+Unlike real hair, there are a few different precautions for coloring synthetic hair, and this blog will bring you step-by-step instructions for the safest and most effective dyeing.

 Absolutely.
 Synthetic wigs are dyed in a slightly different way compared to natural human hair dye.
 Because synthetic wigs are made of synthetic fibers like nylon or acrylic, they cannot absorb regular hair dyes like human hair.
 So, don't just start acting straight away as if you were dyeing real human hair, or you might get very unsatisfactory results.
 To dye a synthetic wig, you will need to use dyes made specifically for synthetic fibers, such as alcohol-based inks or acrylic paints, which adhere better.
 Now keep browsing to come to the detailed hair coloring procedure!

-◆ Synthetic wig
+◆ My synthetic wig

 ◆ Fabric dye specifically formulated for synthetic materials (e.g., polyester or acrylic)